hasanatkazmi/provenance-stats/README.md

 ##Work in progress.
 Do not use!
 Tested on Ubuntu 14.04 LTS 32 bit only.

-- setup: Scripts related to setting up the system to run tests.
+- `setup`: Scripts related to setting up the system to run tests.
 - setup/ubuntu.yml: Ansible Playbook that sets up development environment for [SPADE][1].
 - setup/ubuntu.sh: Automates the install process by invoking Ansible.
 This scripts also builds all required tools and softwares.
 - setup/localhost: Required for Ansible.